bayfrontmedia/php-validator/docs/rules.md

 **Description:**

-Checks if string length is greater than or equal to a given length.
+Checks if string length is less than or equal to a given length.

 **Parameters:**